Monthly Archives: September 2019

 (1) Æthelflæd was the mother of Edgar’s eldest child Edward the Martyr, King of the English who was born around 962.
 Some sources say that Æthelflæd was a nun at Wilton Abbey, a Benedictine abbey in Wiltshire, England whom Edgar seduced.
 It is unclear whether Æthelflæd and Edgar married.

 (2) Saint Wulfthryth was a noblewoman who may have been abducted from Wilton Abbey by Edgar.
 She gave birth to a daughter Edith around 963.
-Bride abduction was a traditional part of Anglo-Saxon society but whether Edgar took Wulfthryth by force is not known.
+Bride abduction was a traditional part of Anglo-Saxon society but whether Edgar took Wulfthryth by force is unknown.
 She did stay with Edgar for at least a year.
 It is uncertain whether Edgar married Wulfthryth.
 Eventually, Wulfthryth and Edith returned to Wilton Abbey where Wulfthryth later became the Abbess, and Edith became a nun.
 Dunstan, Archbishop of Canterbury made Edgar do penance for the crime of abduction by not wearing his crown for seven years.
 Edgar and Wulfthryth remained on good terms and Edgar gave financial support to Wilton Abbey for the rest of his life.

 Edgar’s daughter Edith; Credit – Wikipedia